sgratzl/d3tutorial/README.md

 ## Interactivity

 Interactivity is event-driven as in the usual DOM.
-However, you have easy access to the currently bound data-item.
-The raw DOM event is hidden but can be accessed using `d3.event`.
-This is useful for stopping the event propagation (bubbling) `d3.event.stopPropagation()` or preventing the default behavior `d3.event.preventDefault()`.
+However, you have easy access to the currently bound data-item as the second argument to the event listener.
+The first argument is the DOM event itself, which is useful for stopping the event propagation (bubbling) or preventing the default behavior.
 Moreover, the current context of the function `this` is the current DOM element.

 ```js
 const data = [1, 2, 3];